Lenders Mortgage Insurance (LMI) is a once-off insurance fee that protects the bank, not you, in the event that you default on your loan.

-Moreover, it also decreases the overall return on investment and cannot be refunded.
+Moreover, LMI decreases the overall return on investment and cannot be refunded.

 Do you pay LMI when refinancing?

-You need to pay LMI when refinancing with another bank if your loan to value ratio, or LVR is above 80%.
-Unfortunately, you will need to pay Lenders Mortgage Insurance when refinancing your loan even if you paid it when you initially purchased your property.
+You need to pay LMI when refinancing with another bank if your loan-to-value ratio or LVR is above 80%.
+Unfortunately, you will still need to pay Lenders Mortgage Insurance when refinancing your loan, even if you paid it when you initially purchased your property.

 Read More: 7 Reasons to Refinance your Home Loan